KMRY

 KMRY (1450 AM, "Classic KMRY") is a radio station licensed to serve Cedar Rapids, Iowa, owned by Jim Ecker, through licensee Ecker Broadcasting Co.

 The station was assigned the KMRY call letters by the Federal Communications Commission on November 21, 1988.

 The station formerly aired Top 40, country, and adult standards formats.

 Awards

 In September 2002, the station (as KLWW, its 1960s incarnation) was inducted into the Iowa Rock & Roll Hall of Fame.

 In November 2002, then-station owner and long-time morning host Rick Sellers was honored with the Cedar Rapids Freedom Festival Peter Teahen Award.

 Programming

 The station broadcasts 24 hours a day, 7 days a week.
-The bulk of its music programming, the "Greatest Hits of All Time," consists of Top 40 hits from the mid-1960s to the mid-1990s.
-The station carries CBS Radio news at the top of every hour.
+The bulk of its music programming, the "Greatest Hits of All Time," consists of Top 40 hits from the mid-1960s to the mid-1980s.
+The station carries ABC Radio news at the top of every hour.
 Music broadcasts at hours not listed below, including the evenings weekdays, are automated.